 Unlike this man, however, I do not have the answers.

-I’m just going to put work-for-word what Gucci Mane responded when asked about his dad being named “Gucci Mane.”
+I’m just going to put word-for-word what Gucci Mane responded when asked about his dad being named “Gucci Mane.”

 “Nah.
 Being born in a small town in Alabama, my moms and my pops side are both from down there.
 Its real country down there and my grandmother gave my daddy a lil country name–she didnt know nothing about them clothes.”